o-ran-sc/archived-portal-ric-dashboard/README.md

-# ORAN-OSC RIC Dashboard Web Application
+# O-RAN-SC RIC Dashboard Web Application

 This webapp is built with Angular 7 and Spring-Boot 2.